bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

 	Trust this user for delegation to any service (Kerberos only).

-7- Update the Java security libraries (Java Cryptography Extension (JCE) Unlimited Strength) to those for Strong Encryption.
-Depending on your java version, you might have to download some extra files or not.

-1. For Java updates > Java 8 u162 and java 9, the unlimited policy is enabled by default.
-You no longer need to install the policy file in the JRE or set the security property crypto.policy
-2. For Java updates < Java 8 u162, you have to download the security libraries [Here](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)

-These libraries need to be put in jre/lib/security and jdk/jre/lib/security.

 ## Configure Bonita Bundle for Kerberos

 You need to execute the following actions in the folder of each tenant for which you want to support authentication over Kerberos.